Methodology

 Full Table Mode

-All 6 models compete simultaneously at a single table.
+6 models compete simultaneously at a single table.
 Tests multi-way decision making, position awareness, and how models adapt to diverse opponents.

 Heads-Up Mode